Karolinaslp/BankServiceApplication/README.md

 ## General Information

 Bank Service is REST application written in Java 17 using the Spring Boot framework and Hibernate as an ORM.
-The application uses a PostgreSQL database and Maven as a build tool and dependency manager.
+The application uses a PostgreSQL database managed by Docker container and Maven as a build tool and dependency manager.
 Unit tests have been written using JUnit 5 framework.
-Additionally, the application uses the Exchange Rates Data API to retrieve currency exchange rates.
+Application uses the Exchange Rates Data API to retrieve currency exchange rates.
+Additionally, I have implemented a notification system using the MQTT protocol which notifies the user after each transaction that an operation has been performed on their account.

 ## Technologies Used